phaethon/kamene/doc/kamene/installation.rst

 Linux native
 ------------

-Scapy can run natively on Linux.
+*kamene* can run natively on Linux.
 I does not require libdnet and libpcap.

 * Install python3 from your package manager if it is not already present
 * Install `tcpdump <http://www.tcpdump.org>`_ and make sure it is in the $PATH.
 (It's only used to compile BPF filters (``-ddd option``))